Who Owns the Risk? Allocating Measurement Errors in Tenders

 In construction, the distribution of risk can vary depending on the type of contract and the specific requirements of the project.
 Here’s a general breakdown of who typically bears which risks:

-In most tenders, measurement risk rests with the subcontractor.
+In most tenders, measurement error liability rests with the subcontractor.
 That’s why reviewing all plans, catching late-stage addenda, and using accurate takeoff tools isn’t just best practice — it’s financial protection.

 Boston’s Big Dig – A Cautionary Study in Measurement and Planning